 Travel costs must be made up in accordance with standards set by the Danish Ministry of Finance.
 These can be found here (in Danish only): Finansministeriets Tjenesterejseaftale and Medarbejder- og Kompetencestyrelsens Cirkulære om Satsregulering pr.
-1. januar 2021 for tjenesterejser.
+1. januar 2023 for tjenesterejser.

 There is no maximum amount to apply for within each application round.
 In theory, one project could apply for all funds in an application round.
-Each actor included in the de minimis regulation is eligible for a maximum of EUR 200,000 in the course of a three-year financial reporting period.
+Each actor included in the de minimis regulation is eligible for a maximum of EUR 300,000 over any period of 3 years.